prompt-injection containment

 sk-proj-1a2b3c4d5e6f7g8h9i0j1k2l3m4n5o6p7q8r9s0t…

-Realistic decoys protect the real data.
-Tripwires tell you when someone reaches for the decoy.
-Hash a fake credential locally, register the 32-byte fingerprint with us, and the moment that byte string shows up at a decrypt endpoint anywhere in your tenant we fire a critical audit-chain event and page you through Datadog, PagerDuty, or Slack within ~5 seconds.
+A realistic decoy protects the real data.
+Arming it tells you when someone reaches for it.
+Hash a fake credential locally, register the 32-byte fingerprint with us, and the decoy becomes a tripwire.
 Only the hash crosses the network; the decoy bytes stay yours.
+Two kinds, matched at different points in the decrypt.

 controlData kind